 Here is a list of Lifesaving Poems which I think ought to be better known.
-I have stolen the title of this blog post from the marvellous anthology of poems by the same name, which I will be reviewing here in due course.
+I have stolen the title of this blog post from the marvellous anthology of poems by the same name.

-A wonderful young poem whom we lost just as she was finding her voice.
+A wonderful young poet whom we lost just as she was finding her voice.

 ‘No one escaped from that time.’